 Wist: I do not think anyone of my films is more or less relevant than the other.
 I like all of them because I dedicated all my energy working on them.
 However, there are 3-4 films that were impactful and were able to make a change in society.
 The first one is the story about the conflict and peace in the southern border provinces of Thailand.
 Produced 5 years ago, this film was about a medical student who was detained by authorities and was not being treated fairly.
 Two weeks after I presented the film, the medical student was released and now he is a doctor at a public hospital in Bangkok.
 I cannot describe my feelings after I found out that he had been released.
 It was a joy that I had never felt before.
 Later, the film won the Human Rights Press Award from Amnesty International of Thailand.

 The second story is about the impact of gold mining in the Central Region of Thailand.
 I discovered that mining in the area had caused pollution in local water and soil.
 The villagers were sick from chemicals which had leaked from the gold mine.
 I have been reporting on the impact of mines from 2014 onwards.
 In 2016, the mine was closed by the government after the scientists confirmed its adverse effect on the local people.
 In 2016, this story got a press award from Amnesty International, Thailand.

-EM: Which would you say is your favorite, among the films or reports that you've made?
+EM: Which would you say is your favourite, among the films or reports that you’ve made?

-EM: What is the background to the story?
+EM: What is the background of the story?